 The Company's returns are subject to examination by taxing authorities in the jurisdictions in which it operates in accordance with the normal statutes of limitations in the applicable jurisdiction.
 For federal purposes, the statute of limitations is three years.
-Accordingly, the Company is no longer subject to examination of the federal returns filed more than three years prior to the date of these financial statements.
+Accordingly, the Company is no longer subject to examination of the federal returns filed more than three years prior to the date of the statement of financial condition.
 The statute of limitations for state purposes is generally three years but may exceed this limitation depending upon the jurisdiction involved.
-Tax returns since 2019 that were filed within the applicable statute remain subject to examination.
+Tax returns since 2020 that were filed within the applicable statute remain subject to examination.